• Skip to primary navigation

 How To Roast Steelhead Trout

 Preheat the oven to 425 ℉ (218 ℃).
 Peel and slice the onion.
 Slice 1.5 lemons, and save the other half to squeeze over the steelhead trout.
-Add the sliced onions with olive oil to a baking dish.

-squeezing lemon on the steelhead trout fish
+squeezing lemon on top of the steelhead trout

 While the fish is baking in the oven, prepare the garlic lime butter sauce.